wbenny/python-graceful-shutdown/README.md

 to make these two critical stages run as quick as possible (nobody likes services that take minutes to start).
 However, this is not always the case.
-If - for example - initialization code tries to reach some remote file on very slow network, it might take a time.
+If - for example - initialization code tries to reach some remote file on very slow network, it might take a while.
 Such operations shouldn't be part of initialization code, but rather part of the "actual execution".

 This repository contains 2 scripts.
 Both scripts are similar at its core.
 Both scripts have no external dependencies.
 They have been tested with **Python 3.8** on Windows & Linux.
 They have very extensive logging.

+The intention of these scripts is to **demonstrate** how it can be done, and provide a reference from which you can take an inspiration (i.e. copy-paste).
+They are not intended to be used as packages.

 Try to experiment with them!